MarisaKirisame/DefComBlog/Calculator.md

         return left;
       }

 If left or right is 0, we just return the other Expr.
 Note that I had override equals for all the Expr.
 I wont show them because they are not interesting, but you can see them in the code.
-Another caseLAre we done?
-If we think about it, if left and right are both Lit, we can do our simplification by adding them up.
+Another case:

-    if (left instanceof Lit && right instanceof Lit) {
+    // After left, right is defined, before mkPlus if (left instanceof Lit && right instanceof Lit) {
       return mkLit(((Lit) left).val + ((Lit) right).val);
     }

+If left and right are both Lit, we can do our simplification by adding them up.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxNDUwNjQ4MywtMTA5Njk4MjI3NSw3Mj
+eyJoaXN0b3J5IjpbMTQ4MDQyOTU0MCwtMTA5Njk4MjI3NSw3Mj
 YxMTA4MzYsMTc1NjYzNzIyOSwtNjk4Mzg4NTIsMzIyMDIwNzMy
 LC0xMTM1Mzc1NDc5LDg0MDc0OTMxNywtNDUzMzQwODg3LDE5ND
 UwNDMzODcsMzM0NzM2NTk1LC0yMDUzMDkzMTYyLC0xMTA0NTM0